Flying-dink/Read-My-Lips/README.md

 # Read-My-Lips
-Read My lips is an online game for friends and Family which allows a player to guess what a person is whispering
+Read My lips is an online multiplayer game that test players ability to read each other's lips by providing random content fot players to mouth out.
 ## Purpose
 To entertain and keep boredom away